Huffyphenix/gsca_data_process/README.md

 filtered by filter(fdr < 0.05)
 direction = estimate > 0 ~ "Down", # normal high
         estimate < 0 ~ "Up" # tumor high
+when diff methy is get, cancers with less than 10 normal-tumor paired sample will be droped, and only 14 cancers are remained with diff data.

 2. methy correlate with gene expression